reslp/reproducibility-workshop/day-1/data-organization-and-git.rst

 Initialize a new repository
 ---------------------------

-With :bash:`git <https://git-scm.com>`_ you can easily track your work and see how it evolves into a large research project.
+With `git <https://git-scm.com>`_ you can easily track your work and see how it evolves into a large research project.
 A nice thing about git is that it uses very little memory and you almost don't 'see' it during your workflow.
 Git stays out of your way when you work on your project, but it is there when you need it.
 The first step when you start working with git is to create a repository or repo.
 On your machine a repo is just a folder that git is monitoring.
 It is straightforward to set up from within you projects directory using :bash:`git init`.

 .. codeblock:: bash

     $ cd my_project
     $ git init
     Initialized empty Git repository ...

 Check the status of your repository